The Greenfund Initiative

 It's an ideal way for members with a heart for environmental protection to make a positive difference to their communities.
 It’s also a very visible demonstration of the NZMCA’s commitment to ensuring New Zealand’s precious natural environment is protected and preserved for the generations to come.

-These donations are entirely voluntary and how much you donate is your choice.
+These contributions are entirely voluntary and how much you give is your choice.
 However, as a guideline, each 750kms you drive can be offset by the planting of one tree.

 Who is Greenfleet?